kwalden2018/javascripting-english-major-project/README.md

 Forking it copies everything over to a new repository that you control, and from there, the limits to your project are limited to your own imagination.
 And GitHub’s terms of service, of course.
+Alas, alas, a pigeon on the grass.
+Trudy Trilly.
+Gobble gobble.

 Once you’ve forked it, you can clone it into Atom and start hacking away.
 If you don’t know how to clone into Atom, check out the [Atom